 Type: Garden Guide Plant

-• … Narcissus ‘Rosy Sunrise’ is in Division 2.
-It blooms in mid to late spring with white petals and a salmon pink corona.
+… Narcissus ‘Jenny’ is in Division 6.
+It blooms in early to mid season with 3 ½ inch flowers.
+The petals are white, separating and reflexed.
+The corona is cylindrical, opening yellow but maturing to white.
+The flower has a scent which may be considered unpleasant.
 The bulbs are toxic and will not be eaten by deer or rabbits.
-The name Narcissus comes from the Greek word for narcotic and is tied to the myth of a young man known as Narcissus who fell in love with his own reflection.
-When he …
+The name Narcissus comes from the Greek word for narcotic and is tied to the myth of a young man known as Narcissus who fell in love with his …

 Type: Garden Guide Plant